Honesty is the Best Policy: On the Accuracy of Apple Privacy Labels Compared to Apps' Privacy Policies: Results

-Finally, we find that of the 402,948 ($78 \pm 29\%$) apps that stated in their privacy policies that they collected data for a purpose that does not fit into any of the options that Apple provides in their privacy label, only 43,929 ($11\%$) of these apps also addressed this in their privacy label.
-Given that privacy policies are free form, the information that developers provide in these policies can be more elaborate.
-It is likely that Apple's predefined set of purposes may restrict developers from being more forthcoming about additional uses of the data they collect.
+Finally, we find that while 366,840 ($77\%$) apps stated in their privacy policies that they collected data in an identifiable manner for a purpose that does not fit into any of the options that Apple provides in their privacy label, only 17,487 ($5\%$) of these apps also addressed this on the App Store (Fig.~\ref{fig:pt-vs-purpose}; left plot; yellow bar 6).
+It appears that developers are less forthcoming about declaring data collection in their privacy labels for purposes beyond Apple's taxonomy, making limited use of the catch-all: \textit{Other Purposes}.

-To summarize our findings, app developers are more likely to declare data collection that's used for \textit{App Functionality} and \textit{Analytics} in either, privacy labels or privacy policies.
-Apps are less likely to declare data collection in their privacy labels when the data is used for purposes outside of the predefined set of values provided by Apple, i.e., \textit{Other Purposes}.
+\textit{Takeaways.} Developers are \textit{more} likely to declare data collection for \textit{App Functionality} and \textit{Analytics} in either, privacy labels or privacy policies.
+Developers are also \textit{less} likely to declare data collection in their privacy labels for purposes beyond Apple's taxonomy, i.e., \textit{Other Purposes}.